 Lactating mothers can eat Gongura to reduce the milk supply, when they want to stop breastfeeding and wean their young one.
 Therefore, new mothers should not consume this when their baby has a requirement of breast milk otherwise it will hamper the nutritional needs of the baby.

-Gongura leaf is anti-inflammatory in nature.
-It heals ulcers, wounds, boils etc and also treats swelling, scorbutic diseases, ringworm, itchy skin etc. In case of a scorpion bite, it can be used as a remedy.
+Gongura leaves are anti-inflammatory and anti-microbial in nature.
+It heals ulcers, wounds, boils etc. It is also helpful to treat swelling, scorbutic diseases, ringworm, itchy skin etc.

 9. Increases Immunity

 Regular consumption of Gongura leaves increases immunity.
 It has a cleansing effect on the liver, kidneys, and digestive tract.
 Therefore, it helps to flush the toxins out.

 Gongura contains vitamin C, which is also known as the ascorbic acid.
 It supports the immune function by increasing WBC count and antibodies.

 Gongura leaves contain good level of calcium and Magnesium.
 Regular intake of the leaves can make your bones stronger.

 However, it should be consumed in moderation for full benefits.